Aurora-Zhang-27/CarbonPrediction/README.md

 The saved data needs to be inputed into the - [Carbon_Emission_Calculator_2.py](src/Carbon_Emission_Calculator_2.py).
 From the example, the inputed data should be - [Energy data(CAISO 5 minute standardized data_2024-07-15T00_00_00-07_00_2024-07-29T23_59_59.999000-07_00.csv)](data/CAISO%205%20minute%20standardized%20data_2024-07-15T00_00_00-07_00_2024-07-29T23_59_59.999000-07_00.csv), and the outputed data should be - [Energy + Emission combined (combined_energy_data_with_emission_2.csv)](data/combined_energy_data_with_emission_2.csv).
 You can directly download the data using the link before.
 No need to modify the contents of the document.
-After getting the output, input it to the - [Main_Code for prediction](src/Main_code%20for%20prediction.py) to get the result and the image of the prediction line.
+After getting the output, input it to the - [CarbonPrediction](src/CarbonPrediction.py) to get the result and the image of the prediction line.

 # 5 Running CarbonPrediction from scratch
 To run CarbonPrediction from scratch (with new data/for new regions etc.), first install the dependencies mentioned in Section 4.1.
 ### 5.1 Getting weather/energy data
 You can download any weather data you want from the Internet.
 Then, make sure that the interval between each row of data is one hour.
 Similarly, Repeat the above for your own energy data.
 ### 5.2 Calculating Carbon Emission corresopnding to energy data
 After having two data files, make sure that they are csv files and each column corresponds to a different energy and weather type.
-Next, open - [Carbon_Emission_Calculator_2.py](src/Carbon_Emission_Calculator_2.py) and change the path of the code at 92line to match the path of your energy data file.
+Next, open - [Carbon_Emission_Calculator_2.py](src/Carbon_Emission_Calculator_2.py) and change the path of the code at line92 to match the path of your energy data file.
 Importantly, make sure that all of the files have to be in one floder.
-### 5.3
+### 5.3 Getting carbon emission forecasts using CarbonPrediction
+Input the new csv file which outputed from the - [Carbon_Emission_Calculator_2.py](src/Carbon_Emission_Calculator_2.py) by changing file path in line14, and input your own weather data by changing the path in line 10.
+If you need data which is more than 24 hours, you can change the sequence_length in ine 42.
+Note that the larger the sequence_length, the lower the precision rate afterward.